ericgramgb/GBRE/README.md

 * W - Up / A - Left / S - Down / D - Right
 * L - A / K - B / I - Start / O - Select

-## How to open "your_own_rom.gb" on iOS devices
+## How to open ".gb" or ".gbc" file
-...using Dropbox

-1. Upload "GBRE.html" and "your_own_rom.gb" to Dropbox.
-2. Open your account page in iOS Safari.
-3. Get a link to the ROM file.
-(Its URL should start with "https ://dl-web.dropbox.com".)
-4. Open "GBRE.html".
+1. Open "GBRE.html".
-5. Tap "Open URL".
-6. Paste a link.
-7. Run.
-(It is recommended to close all tabs and reopen it.)
+2. Tap "Choose File".
+3. Browse and select a file.
+4. Touch the LCD area of the screen to run.

 (If you upload a file to the web server that is configured to send "Access-Control-Allow-Origin" header, you can specify the URL directly.)